Welcome to Gemini Gymnastic Club. We are very excited to have you and your child join us.

 The club expects every Director, Coach, Gymnast and Parent/Guardian to be committed in each and every task they undertake.
 To be committed is to have a clear goal of what you want to achieve and have a personal investment in reaching that goal.
 A part of being committed is to know and accept what the situation is, our own personal starting point and what the development steps might be.
 Through giving 100% commitment to each task, each of us can achieve our personal goals and work towards being the best we can be.
 In this way we can promote a ‘can do’ culture.

 100% commitment is more likely to be achieved when each of us takes ownership of what we are trying to do and only by taking ownership can individuals truly take responsibility for their actions.
 Ownership and responsibility for our actions is based on developing honest, open and trusting relationships.
 The Directors will take ownership, and the responsibility for, the strategic development and governance of Gemini Gymnastics Club in their areas of expertise.
 In doing so, they will act in an honest, professional and transparent manner, always putting the needs of the club first.

-The coaches responsibility is to provide a challenging gymnastics environment, through setting appropriate targets for gymnasts and by providing the best technical advice.
-In order to do this the coaches must take ownership of their coaching, continually working on developing their professional coaching skills.
-Gymnasts need to trust their coaches to provide the most appropriate gymnastics program, to give honest advice in order to help them, the gymnasts, have the opportunity to be able to be the best they can be.
+The Coach's responsibility is to provide a challenging gymnastics environment, through setting appropriate targets for gymnasts and by providing the best technical advice.
+In order to do this the coach must take ownership of their coaching, continually working on developing their professional coaching skills.
+Gymnasts need to trust their coach to provide the most appropriate gymnastics program, to give honest advice in order to help them, the gymnasts, have the opportunity to be able to be the best they can be.
 The gymnasts need to take ownership for their behaviour both in the way they train and the way they perform.
 This requires gymnasts to take responsibility for the way they live

 their lives in order to give 100% commitment in their gymnastics classes.